AsobaCloud/asobacloud.github.io/sagemaker.md

-Certainly, with these specific Lambda functions in mind, here’s how we could adapt the workflow for a SageMaker-based paradigm.
-This will involve moving data processing, model training, and lifecycle management into SageMaker services, while keeping API Gateway as the entry point.

----

-### Step-by-Step Guide: Moving the Workflow to Amazon SageMaker
+## Step-by-Step Guide: Moving the Workflow to Amazon SageMaker

 ---